Its-Alex/Its-Alex/how-i-use-notifications.md

 # How I use notifications

-Personnaly, I use smileys for short anser that don't need to trigger a notification:
+Personnaly, I use smileys for short answer that don't need to trigger a notification:

 - ✅ I have noted the message or the task is complete or done
 - 👍 I respond affirmatively to the message